 Here are answers to some general questions.
 If you don’t find answers here, visit our support center to open a ticket or review detailed technical documentation.

 Your deposit fees will be invoiced quarterly.
 Invoices can be paid through our payment portal.
-In addition to credit card payments we also accept wires, checks and paypal.
-Our Paypal recipient email address is ‘email@example.com’.
+In addition to credit card payments we also accept wires and checks.
 Questions about logging in or billing in general can be emailed to our finance team.

 If you’ve acquired a title from another member, you need to let us know about the transfer and provide confirmation from the disposing publisher.
 We’ll accept transfers posted to the Enhanced Transfer Alerting Service (ETAS).
 If you don’t participate in Transfer, your confirmation may be a forwarded email from the disposing publisher to the acquiring publisher acknowledging the transfer.
 See our title and record ownership transfer policies for more details.